Authored by Drew Beckley

 MVP approach: The simplest thing that matters most

 The key to gaining buy-in and speeding user adoption during any IT modernization is to start with the feature that matters most to both users and stakeholders.
 In the real-world client scenario, if you understand their initial pain points, you can align the first component to that which drives immediate business value.
 In the case of the client mentioned earlier, one of their major pain points was an inability to view and analyze the data that existed in the system.
 The reporting was static and didn’t facilitate any analysis.
 By starting with the reports feature, we were able to show them what could be produced from their current data set, which facilitated feedback on the input mechanism as well.
 We may need to ask additional questions about the main part of the application; We may need to update the data structure to be more robust.
 The point is that we have the ability to adjust future modules based on feedback we receive early on.

 Not only does this offer early visibility into the system by allowing the users to dive in, it also allows them to provide valuable feedback that can be rolled into future components.
 The offshoot of this is that it also drives adoption.
 By experiencing the valued nature of their feedback, users start to understand how important they are to the modernization effort.
 As a result, they end up with a system that is more tailored to their specific needs, one which they are connected to and bought into from day one.

 User-centric development earns you the competitive edge

-When undergoing a system modernization, your company has a choice: either streamline and enhance the business or spend large sums of money on a product that people won’t use.
+When undergoing IT modernization, your company has a choice: either streamline and enhance the business or spend large sums of money on a product that people won’t use.
 Utilizing a targeted, user-centric MVP approach will enable the business to develop a product with user needs built-in.
 A shorter adoption curve drastically speeds modernization effort and results in more engaged users.
 This gives you a significant advantage over competitors who are still struggling to get up-to-date or make change stick within their own businesses.